St. Thomas University (Florida)

 Private Catholic university in Miami Gardens, Florida, U.S.

-St. Thomas University (STU) is a private Catholic university in Miami Gardens, Florida.
+St. Thomas University (STU) is a private Catholic university in Miami Gardens, Florida, United States.
 The university offers 61 undergraduate and graduate degree programs, and post-graduate certificate programs on-campus and online.
 As of 2021, the university enrolled 5,922 students, which included 1,797 undergraduate students, 1,498 graduate students, 780 law students, 62 non-degree students, and 1,784 dual enrollment (high school) students.

 The university is accredited by the Southern Association of Colleges and Schools Commission on Colleges.

 History

-St. Thomas University's history can be traced back to 1946 Havana, Cuba, where it was founded as the Universidad Católica de Santo Tomás de Villanueva, named after Saint Thomas of Villanova.
+St. Thomas University's history can be traced back to 1946 Havana, Cuba, where it was founded by Augustinian friars from the United States as the Universidad Católica de Santo Tomás de Villanueva, named after Saint Thomas of Villanova.
 In 1961, Fidel Castro's militia confiscated the school's land and expelled the faculty and priests.
 In turn, the Augustinians fled to Miami and opened a new Catholic men's college – Biscayne College.
 In 1984, with the establishment of the School of Law and other graduate degree programs, the college, by then co-educational, again became St. Thomas University.
 The university came under the sponsorship of the Archdiocese of Miami in 1988, conferring upon St. Thomas the distinction of being the only Catholic Archdiocesan sponsored university in the state of Florida.

 From 1970 until 1993, St. Thomas University was the training camp home of the Miami Dolphins NFL team.
 It was also the spring training home of the Baltimore Orioles.

 The university was located in the Opa-locka North census-designated place, in an unincorporated area, until Miami Gardens incorporated as a city on May 13, 2003.

 In 2019, St. Thomas University formally installed David A. Armstrong as the university's tenth president.